 Video Standards Introduction

 Consistency is very important when building a brand.
 That is why corporations like ours create standards and guidelines.
-With more and more communications be done using video, it is important to make sure that there is a brand approach to the videos we create.
+With more and more communications being done using video, it is important to make sure that there is a brand approach to the videos we create.
 Following are guidelines that will help with creating branded videos.

 To help ensure a consistent look to our videos, we have created standardized bookends that should be used for all videos created.
 There are two different set of bookends, one for the corporate/OEM audience and one for the Aftermarket audience.
 These bookends can be obtained by contacting Digital Communication Manager, Jonathan Mobily.
 Below are screen shots of the bookends.